 The purpose of installing the patches (for the part that interests us) is to eliminate the vulnerabilities.
 Producers publish the patches regularly, but most of the companies do not apply updates in time.
 Attackers exploit those vulnerabilities on old systems with automated tools.
 There are more than 100.000 automated attacks every day.
 A report published in 2018 shows that 37 percent of companies do not check their vulnerabilities, and 80 percent of companies with security breaches could prevent attacks if they patch their system on time.

 These threats come from generally angry or/and old employees.
 Attackers have the potential to access all the systems since they have some pre-knowledge.
 They can use critical information for blackmail, delete some data, sell private information on the market, broke the system, and do many other things.
 Insider threats increased 47 percent for the last two years and still growing.
 Studies show 64 percent of employees have access to a system that they do not need to access.

 Access rules in the company should be managed well.
 Every employee should access data if and only if he/she needs it.
 Also, do not forget to remove old employees' access and change all necessary passwords after an employee quit.

 Small companies are facing various threats.
 The best way to prevent these threats is by using some security tools and informing the employees about the threats.
 You can use our free and online security tools if you want.
-We have information gathering tools, vulnerability scanning tools and website security scanning tools.
+We have free security tools in our S4E:Equality product.
 Use them as you wish :)